kadojs/kado/doc/CommandServer.md

 * Return {string} name of the command added.

-This actually uses the `Command` library to setup the new command based on te options and is a shortcut for.
+This actually uses the `Command` library to setup the new command based on the options and is a shortcut for.

 ```js
 CommandSerer.addCommand('someModule','someCommand',new Command())